+WG 23/N0 744, Deleted: 643 application to use atomic variables or mutexes to ensure that one thread or signal handler cannot modify an object while another thread or signal handler is attempting to access the same object.
 6.6 1 ,2 Guidance to language users Deleted: 2 Follow the guidelines of TR 24772-1 clause 6.62.5.
 Use atomic variables where appropriate to avoid data races.
 Use mutexes appropriately to protect accesses to non-atomic shared objects.
-6.6 2 Concurrency - Premature Termination [CGS] Deleted: 3 6.62,1 Applicability to language Deleted: 3 This subclause requires a complete rewrite to have it reflect C++ issues.
+6.6 2 ,Concurrency - Premature Termination [CGS] Deleted: 3 6.6 2 ,1 Applicability to language Deleted: 3 This subclause requires a complete rewrite to have it reflect C++ issues.
 This vulnerability applies to C because the standard does not provide a mechanism to determine whether a thread has terminated.
-6.62,2 Guidance to language users Deleted: 3 Follow the guidelines of TR 24772-1 clause 6.63.5.
-Use low-level operating system primitives or other APIs where available to check that a required thread is still active.
-6.6 3 ,Protocol Lock Errors [CGM] Deleted: 4 6.63,1 Applicability to language Deleted: 4 This subclause requires a complete rewrite to have it reflect C++ issues.
+C 6.6 2 ,2 Guidance to language users Deleted: 3 • Follow the guidelines of TR 24772-1 clause 6.63.5. • Use low-level operating system primitives or other APIs where available to check that a required thread is still active. s Polated a 6.6 3 ,Protocol Lock Errors [CGM] Deleted: 4 6.6 3,1 Applicability to language Deleted: 4 This subclause requires a complete rewrite to have it reflect C++ issues.
 The C standard does not provide hidden protocols.
 Although the vulnerability does not apply to the C language, there could exist an application vulnerability if a program uses synchronization mechanisms incorrectly.
 For example: atomic int a; int b; / / a += b; // This operation is an atomic read-modify-write of the variable 'a'. a = a + b; // This statement contains two accesses to 'a' and is not atomic.
-6.6 3 ,2 Guidance to language users Deleted: 4 Follow the guidelines of TR 24772-1 clause 6.64.5.
-Be aware of the operation of each synchronization mechanism, such as the cases where accesses to atomic variables may occur more than once in a statement. © ISO/IEC 2015 - All rights reserved 43
+6.6 3, 2 Guidance to language users Deleted: 4 • Follow the guidelines of TR 24772-1 clause 6.64.5. - 44 © ISO/IEC 2015 - All rights reserved

+• Be aware of the operation of each synchronization mechanism, such as the cases where accesses to atomic variables may occur more than once in a statement.
-6.64 Uncontrolled Format String [SHL] Deleted: 5

-6.64,1 Applicability to language Deleted: 5

-This subclause requires a complete rewrite to have it reflect C++ issues.
+6.6 4, Uncontrolled Format String [SHL] { Deleted: 5 6.64,1 Applicability to language Deleted: 5 This subclause requires a complete rewrite to have it reflect C++ issues. Υ { Deleted: [TBD] 6.6 4 ,2 Guidance to language users { Deleted: 5 [TBD] Į

-۲ Deleted: [TBD]

-6.64,2 Guidance to language users Deleted: 5

-[TBD]